mjfryc/mjaron-tinyloki-java/README.md

                 //     If first character is bad, it will be replaced by 'A'.
         );

-        // ... new streams and other logs here (thread-safe). stream.log("Hello world.");
+        // ... new streams and other logs here (thread-safe, non-blocking). stream.log("Hello world.");

         // Optionally flush logs before application exit. logController
                 .softStop()     // Try to send logs last time.
+Blocking method.
                 .hardStop();    // If it doesn't work (soft timeout) - force stop sending thread.
     }
 }